30 Halloween Movies with Kid-Friendly Thrills and Chills

 Although not a movie, the tale of the Baudelaire orphans deserves a place on any Halloween movie list.
 A twisty story of family secrets and, yes, "unfortunate events," it's best viewed by tweens and up.

-Whether you queue up the 1980s version or the 2017 remake, Watcher in the Woods is pretty tame as far as horror movies go, but it's still packed with paranormal experiences and some spine-tingling thrills perfect for Halloween.
+Whether you queue up the 1980s version or the 2017 remake, Watcher in the Woods is pretty tame as far as horror movies go, but it's still packed with paranormal experiences and some spine-tingling thrills just right for your Halloween movie thrill.

 Can the Super Monsters save their favorite holiday?
 Watch Super Monsters Save Halloween to find out!
 Photo courtesy of Netflix